Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 5.1.
 Write a program that read a digit and diplay by spelling 5.2.
 Write a program that read any number and display equivalent roman number

+5.3.
+Write a C program to print day of week name using switch case 5.4.
+Write a C program print total number of days in a month using switch case

+5.5.
+Write a C program to create Simple Calculator using switch case

 6. Series